geudde/attic-chest/pages/02.season-1/01.meeting-01/08.goodbye/docs.md

 One sigh of mine & and only mine
 Revives the dying embers.

-Go, bid the timid Lover choose
+Go, bid the timid lover choose
 And I’ll resign my charter
 If he for ten kind how d’ye does
 One kind good bye would barter.

-From Love & Friendship’s kindred source
+From love & friendship’s kindred source
 We both derive existence
 And they wou’d both lose half their force
 Without our joint assistance.